 Welcome to the redesigned CAT NMS Plan website.
 Please take this survey and provide your feedback.

-Consolidated Audit Trail, LLC and FINRA CAT, LLC will host Weekly Industry Testing Checkpoint Calls every Tuesday at 4:15 pm ET beginning on January 7, 2020 through March 17, 2020.
+Consolidated Audit Trail, LLC and FINRA CAT, LLC will host Weekly Industry Testing Checkpoint Calls every Tuesday at 4:15 pm ET beginning on January 7, 2020 until further notice.
 The events will be held at 4:15 pm ET.

 Please note that FINRA CAT, LLC is now utilizing Zoom to conduct industry webinars.
 Please check your firewall to ensure your firm has the ability to view Zoom content.
 If you are unable to download and run Zoom, please click the “join from your browser” link.
 The presentation document and recording will be posted.Audio file